vmware-tanzu/community-edition/docs/site/content/docs/latest/packages-intro.md

 # Packages overview

 You can discover and deploy packages through the Tanzu CLI.
-Packages extend the functionality of TCE.
+Packages extend the functionality of Tivoli Community Edition.
 The following extensions are available:

 |Name|Description|